Tingwei-Zhang/starter-hugo-academic/content/authors/admin/_index.md

 ### Current News:
+-📌 5 Dec 2024: &nbsp; Gave a talk titled "Attacking and Defending Multi-Modal Representations" at the Security Seminar at the University of Virginia.
 -📌 14 Aug 2024: &nbsp; Our paper “[Adversarial illusions in multi-modal embeddings](https://www.usenix.org/conference/usenixsecurity24/presentation/zhang-tingwei)”  received the <a style="color: mediumblue;">**Distinguished Paper Award**</a> at ***USENIX Security*** 2024.